Gold Plating

 - Type I: 99.7% gold

-Hardness range of <90 Knoop to 200 Knoop - Type II: 99.0% gold
+- Type II: 99.0% gold

-Hardness Range from 91 to 129 Knoop - Type III: 99.9% gold
+- Type III: 99.9% gold

-Hardness range of 90 or less Knoop
+- Grade A: Hardness range of 90 or less Knoop

-Gold Plating For Copper Or Silver Substrates
+Gold Plating Over Copper Or Silver Substrates

 In many gold-plating applications where the substrate is made of copper or silver, a barrier layer of nickel is applied between the substrate and the gold to prevent the copper or silver ions from diffusing into the gold layer.